kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 ### Compliance

-In-process admission control has fundamental advantages over webhooks: it is far safer to use in a "fail closed" mode.
+In-process admission control has fundamental advantages over webhooks: it is far safer to use in a "fail closed" mode because it removes the network as a possible failure domain.
 With webhooks, using "fail closed" can negatively impact cluster availability.
 But "fail closed" is very valuable when enforcing compliance (and security).
 We intend to prioritize capabilities that make "fail closed" a safe mode of operation.
 As a concrete example, only allowing CEL expressions that pass compilation and type checking significantly reduces the opportunities for runtime errors.

 Also, making it possible (and convenient) to declare "zero trust" policies is important to compliance.
 By "zero trust", we mean policy rules that apply the